In the interest of being organized and not cluttering up things too badly, multiple events on one day will be on one thread.

 I’ll add live links to this post during the late afternoon as they become available.

-In the meantime, please post tweets and videos below of what’s going on the upper Midwest where fall has arrived, and any travel stories you may have.
+In the meantime, please post tweets and videos below of what’s going on in Nevada, and any travel stories you may have.